luke-feeney/Are-we-wrong-about-Web3-/README.md

 And (which is funny as we would - of course - like funding from any crypto whales out there)

-> It is in my experience, unless you're out for funding from some crypto whales, I wouldn't touch it with a ten foot pole.
+> It is, in my experience, unless you're out for funding from some crypto whales, I wouldn't touch it with a ten foot pole.
 NFTs were the death knell to the whole thing, bitcoins absurdity brought to a level indistinguishable from satire

-I then suggested that we should try to rebrand Web3 and 'Sematic Web3' to take advantage of our varied strengths.
+I then suggested that we should try to rebrand Web3 and 'Semantic Web3' to take advantage of our varied strengths.
 This was - the admittedly hilarious - response:

 > to get both the connotation of failed enterprise technology and scammy hipster tech?